-- ant : includes a sample file containing exemples to illustrate the usage of JBI specialized Ant tasks. - bin : includes scripts to launch PEtALS on Unix (\.sh) or Windows (\.bat) systems. - conf : includes PEtALS configuration files. - install: auto-loader directory; put a JBI component (SE or BC) or a SA to have them automatically installed, deployed and started in the PEtALS container. - installed : components and services assemblies are automatically copied into this directory after a succesful installation/deployment. - lib: includes libraries required by PEtALS system. - licenses : includes the licenses of all the libraries used in PEtALS container - logs : includes logs generated during PEtALS execution. - lost+found : contains lost JBI elements (components or SAs no more referred in the PEtALS repository). - repository : includes the resources; libraries, config files... of the installed/deployed components, SLs and SAs. - schema : includes useful XML schemas. - uninstalled : components, SLs and SAs are moved into this directory after a succesful uninstallation/undeployment without delete. - work : used by PEtALS engine to store internal resources during runtime.
+- ant : includes a sample file containing exemples to illustrate the usage of JBI specialized Ant tasks. - bin: includes scripts to launch PEtALS on Unix (\.sh) or Windows (\.bat) systems. - conf : includes PEtALS configuration files. - install: auto-loader directory; put a JBI component (SE or BC) or a SA to have them automatically installed, deployed and started in the PEtALS container. - installed : components and services assemblies are automatically copied into this directory after a successful installation/deployment. - lib: includes libraries required by PEtALS system. - licenses: includes the licenses of all the libraries used in PEtALS container - logs: includes logs generated during PEtALS execution. - lost+found: contains lost JBI elements (components or SAs no more referred in the PEtALS repository). - repository: includes the resources; libraries, config files... of the installed/deployed components, SLs and SAs. - schema: includes useful XML schemas. - work: used by PEtALS engine to store internal resources during runtime.